It goes like this:

 You read the character breakdown.
 “Leading man looks”, or “striking beauty.”
-Your heart sinks, “that’s not me, you tell yourself, that’s (fill in the blank with your personal idea of who they should chose instead of you).”
+Your heart sinks, “that’s not me, you tell yourself, that’s (fill in the blank with your personal idea of who they should choose instead of you).”

 But you soldier on.

 You learn the lines.
 You forget about the breakdown because you really start to see yourself in this role.
-You make brave, b choices about where you’re coming from and what you mean and who you’re talking to.
+You make brave, bold choices about where you’re coming from and what you mean and who you’re talking to.